No final decision yet on controversial Pak media tribunals: top official | Devdiscourse

 The prime minister's special assistant noted that some individuals in the media had already started speculating that the tribunal has been formed and the draft is about to be announced.
 "Things that are forcefully imposed cannot be sustained," she said.

 In her address, Awan also urged the media to act responsibly when it comes to matters of national interests.
-Following, the government's announcement to set up media tribunals, various political leaders and rights bodies had criticised the move.
+The Pakistan Federal Union of Journalists (PFUJ) on Wednesday strongly rejected the government's move to launch media courts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)